r-rishabh-j/RISC-V-Simulator/README.md

 methods and design

-- Vishawam Datta: Hazard Unit(Check_dependence, type of forwarding and type of stalling),LRU Unit (cache), IAG module including BTB, memory module and some parts of Control
+- Vishawam Datta: Hazard Unit(Check_dependence, type of forwarding and type of stalling),LRU Unit (cache), IAG module including BTB, Program flow (Phase 1) , memory module and some parts of Control